SivaRayal/NodeJS/problem1.md

 ### Activities

     Need to design HTML page named index.html
-    Send details to index.js
-    Use http server and retrives the data.
-    Send the response back to html page and display
+    Load Index.html using http server in index.js file Retrive the data from html and build logic in index.js View the response in html page

-#### Example:
+#### Sample logic:

 Input :
 0